DraftKings

 In single-game slates on DraftKings, FanDuel and SuperDraft, you get to pick a player to get 1.5 times the fantasy points, but there are fewer players to choose from overall.
 One of the biggest concerns is avoiding picking a lineup that’s too popular because there tend to be a handful of combinations that are clearly the best.
 If you enter those, you’re going to split the top prize with a lot of people and it’s not fun to win $1,000 for first when you could win $100,000 potentially.

-On DraftKings I’ve found it’s better to put one of the higher priced player as your captain.
+On DraftKings I’ve found it’s better to put one of the higher-priced players as your captain.
 If you go too cheap on captain, it limits the number of good combinations of other players you can choose because you want to spend most of your salary.
 With more possible lineups, if you get contrarian with the rest of your picks, you have a better chance to win a tournament outright or at least split with fewer people.
-In one of our pro videos, I found that the average number of times a lineup was duplicated had almost no correlation with how popular the captain player was.
+I’ve found that the average number of times a lineup was duplicated had almost no correlation with how popular the captain player was.

 On FanDuel there are a lot more possible combinations because you can get a 2x, 1.5x, 1.2x and two 1x players, but the number of good lineups is a lot less than DraftKings because the odds of scrubs outscoring duds in NBA is minimal.
 Leaving some money on the table in these is a good way to get a more unique combination of players.
 Most people want to build the strongest possible squad so if you intentionally make a couple suboptimal choices you have a better chance to win.